swtcpro/jingtum-lib-csharp/docs/docs.md

 ```

 ### BuildOfferCancelTx(options)
-Order can be cancel by order sequence.
+Order can be canceled by order sequence.
 The sequence can be get when order is submitted or from offer query operation.

 #### options
 * Account: The account address.